-Barracuda Championship Past Winners & Results By Year
+Barracuda Championship Past Winners and Results By Year

 The PGA Tour can feel like a bit of a grind at times for both players and fans.
 While each tournament has something unique about it, the vast majority of events are four rounds of stroke play with a high class field of golfers in attendance.
 The Barracuda Championship, therefore, is a welcome change.
 In 2012, the tournament changed scoring system, introducing a modified Stableford system, making it a real anomaly in professional men’s golf.